top of page

 Must be made via British Rowing Online Entry (BROE2) - sorry, neither email nor telephone entries will be accepted.

-BROE2 will open for entries September 5th at midday and close at 12 noon on Thursday October 6th - or when the maximum is reached.
-We have a maximum entry of 120 per division (Divs 1,2,3 ) and 100 Div 4.
+BROE2 will open for entries Monday, September 4th at 11 am and close at 12 noon on Thursday, October 5th - or when the maximum is reached.
+We have a maximum entry of 120 per division (Divs 1, 2 and 3 ) and 100 Div 4.
 We may reduce the size of the division in case of inclement weather.

 Enquiries can be made via email: silversculls@weybridgerowing.club